Unlock new offers at our Endless Summer Event!

 FAQs on water in the ear

-Specific ear drops can protect the pH value of the ear and help avoid possible inflammation deriving from contact with water.
+Specific ear drops for water removal can protect the pH value of the ear and help avoid possible inflammation deriving from contact with water.

 If the water gets stuck in your ear and the muffled ear sensation remains after a couple of days, it is likely that a plug of wax has formed inside the ear.
 This earwax buildup may be treated with ear drops or sprays formulated to soften and drain the buildup.
 Always seek the advice of a healthcare professional before using ear drops to ensure you’re using the best option for removing water from your ear.